zama-ai/concrete/frontends/concrete-rust/concrete-keygen/webapp/README.md

 # Chunked KeyGen WebApp

+> [!IMPORTANT]
+> This is a demo app that demonstrates how to use the chunked key generation.
+It's not meant for production.

 ### Build the Wasm module
 Make sure you run `make build-webapp` in the parent directory first so that you have the wasm module under pkg/